djslzx/arc/README.md

 # arc

 ## Sanity check
+### TODO
+- [X] enforce invariants about rectangles
+  - can't enforce with `assert`s in generation stage as this will halt the program, but this needs to be addressed before reaching the learning stage, or we'll end up with invalid candidate solutions
+  - enforced via `satisfies_invariants` fn
+- [ ] swap between optimizing `f` and optimizing `z`
+- [ ] think about witness functions
+- [ ] think about probabilistic programs

 ### Grammar
 Given `z = (z_b, z_n)`, a tuple of random vectors over booleans and integers;